 I am still well ahead of schedule and still managing at least 5 rows a week even though I make every effort to do to 6 days a week.
 I feel well and healthy and the energy I have each day is better.
 I also find that my knee is feeling so much better than it did when I started back in May.
 I am about a quarter of the way to Hawaii.
 My knee feels good.
 My fitness is definitely increasing.
 My weight is steadily under 200# and improving and I am only a quarter of the way to my goal!

 December was hard.
 Lots of days off.
-Too many days partying, and I still managed to get 220,000 meters.
+Too many days eating and partying between Thanksgiving and year end.
+Even so, I still managed to cover 220,000 meters.
 That took me over 2,000,000 meters lifetime with over 1,400,000 meters rowed during 2025.
 I set a goal for 2026 of 2,000,000 during the year, but having crossed that 2 million meter mark, I got me a T-shirt!

 The other thing about finishing up the year, was that I finished my last row of the year during the final stage of the 2024 Tour.
 Wow!
 Pogacar is an astonishing athlete!
 I feel really good about my progress in every respect.
 I feel stronger, more virile, healthier, less tender and I am clearly leaner and healthier than I have been in years.
 6 months of rowing 10K a day (with rests here and there) does that to a person.